mrmaly/LinuxDictionary/README.md

  * Only the first sheet in the given file will be parsed and coverted.
  * The file has to be UTF-8 encoded.
 If it's not the behaviour is undefined.
- * Each row contains the phrase, definition and aliases in the following format:
+ * Each non-empty row has to contain the phrase, definition and aliases in the following format:

    |   PHRASE   |   DEFINITON   |   [alias1]   |   [alias2]   |   [...]   |
    |:----------:|:-------------:|:------------:|:------------:|:---------:|